GreenerPasture.com

 Journey back in time to Switzerland

 Visit Switzerland.
 Discover its history.
-Learn about the people who lived there through stories, old newspaper articles, pictures, postcards and genealogy.
+Learn about the people who lived there through stories, old newspaper articles, pictures, postcards and ancestry.

 In 1565, Conrad Gesner, of Switzerland, invented the pencil.